On This Page

 Finally, health care fraud by medical providers drains limited assets available to pay benefits and raises the cost of coverage for employees.
 Health plans often have limited resources to detect and protect itself against such fraud.
 The HBSP is expanded to include criminal cases aimed at fraud on self-funded health plans by medical providers.

-Rapid ERISA Action Team (REACT) - In carrying out its responsibility to protect participants' and beneficiaries' benefits, EBSA has targeted populations of plan participants who are potentially exposed to the greatest risk of loss.
+Rapid ERISA Action Team (REACT) – In carrying out its responsibility to protect participants' and beneficiaries' benefits, EBSA has targeted populations of plan participants who are potentially exposed to the greatest risk of loss.
 One such group of individuals is participants and beneficiaries of plans whose sponsor has filed for bankruptcy.
 The REACT project, which was begun in FY 2001, enables EBSA to respond in an expedited manner to protect the rights and benefits of plan participants when the plan sponsor faces severe financial hardship or bankruptcy and the assets of the employee benefit plan are in jeopardy.
-Under REACT, EBSA responds to employer bankruptcies by ensuring that all available legal actions have been taken to preserve pension plan assets.
+Under REACT, EBSA responds to employer bankruptcies by ensuring that all available legal actions are taken to preserve pension plan assets and welfare plan benefits.
 In such situations, it is common to find employers holding assets which belong to or are owed to plans, occasionally intermingling those assets with the employers' own assets.
 When a plan sponsor faces severe financial hardship, the assets of any plans and the benefits of participants are placed at great risk.
-Due to the tight time frames and the intricacies of the bankruptcy laws, plan assets and employee benefits are often lost because of the plan fiduciaries' failure to timely identify pension plan contributions that have not been paid to the plan's trust.
+Due to the tight time frames and the intricacies of the bankruptcy and insolvency laws, plan assets and employee benefits are often lost because of the plan fiduciaries' failure to timely identify pension plan contributions that have not been paid to the plan's trust or insurer who pays health claims.

-Under REACT, when a company has declared bankruptcy, EBSA takes immediate action to ascertain whether there are plan contributions which have not been paid to the plans' trust, to advise all affected plans of the bankruptcy filing, and to provide assistance in filing proofs of claim to protect the plans, the participants, and the beneficiaries.
+Under REACT, when a company displays financial distress or declares bankruptcy, EBSA takes immediate action to ascertain whether there are plan contributions which have not been paid to the plans' trust, to advise all affected plans of the bankruptcy filing, to address unpaid health plan claims, and to provide assistance in filing proofs of claim to protect the plans, the participants, and the beneficiaries.
 EBSA also attempts to identify the assets of the responsible fiduciaries and evaluate whether a lawsuit should be filed against those fiduciaries to ensure that the plans are made whole and the benefits secured.

-Voluntary Fiduciary Correction Program - The Office of Enforcement oversees the administration of the Voluntary Fiduciary Correction Program (VFCP), a voluntary program intended to protect the financial security of workers through the identification and correction of transactions that violate Part 4 of Title I of ERISA.
+Voluntary Fiduciary Correction Program (VFCP) - The Office of Enforcement oversees the administration of the Voluntary Fiduciary Correction Program, a voluntary program intended to protect the financial security of workers through the identification and correction of transactions that violate Part 4 of Title I of ERISA.
 Applications to the VFCP should be mailed to the appropriate EBSA office.